 Applicants must register with Grants.gov prior to submitting an application.
-All applications are due to be submitted and in receipt of a successful validation message in Grants.gov by 11:59 p.m. eastern time on May 6, 2016.
+All applications are due to be submitted and in receipt of a successful validation message in Grants.gov by 11:59 p.m. eastern time on May 13, 2016.

 All applicants are encouraged to read this: Important Notice: Applying for Grants in Grants.gov.

-For additional application information, see Section D. Application and Submission Information.
+For additional information, see How to Apply in Section D. Application and Submission Information.